Community indicators of living well

 Someone shared that to explore this we can look at a system, and look at what tensions the metric is surfacing within the system, such as conflicting values, goals of roles of stakeholders in the community.

 One approach shared was called 'transformational collaborative outcomes management' that's based on looking at the needs and strengths of individuals, families and communities.
 Then to look at the action level associated with their needs.
 So for example, a number that corresponds to the severity of need, along a scale.
 So is there immediate action for that need that's required?
 Or is there an identified need but we don't know yet what the situation involves right now?
 Or is there no need?
-From there you can address needs as well as identifying strengths.
+From there you can address needs as well as identify strengths.

 Another big topic that was raised but not explored, was how indicators can be measured over time.
 One to come back to.